This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips:

-- Full-fat ingredients: I have said it in the ingredients and I will say it again.
+Full-fat ingredients: I have said it in the ingredients and I will say it again.
 This apple crumble cheesecake is not the time to use low-fat ingredients.
-It will completely alter the taste and texture.
+It will completely alter the taste and texture (same for my chocolate orange mini cheesecakes).

-- Room temperature cream: the cream can easily bubble up and splutter when added to the hot caramel sauce.
+Room temperature cream: the cream can easily bubble up and splutter when added to the hot caramel sauce.
 The bigger the temperature difference, the greater the reaction will be.
-Thus, allowing the cream to come to room temperature makes this whole process much safer.
+So using room temperature cream makes this whole process much safer.

 Frequently Asked Questions